-This application brief addresses the recommended assembly and handling guidelines for LUXEON HL2X emitters.
-LUXEON HL2X high power domed emitters are designed specifically for outdoor and industrial applications like street lights and high bay luminaires.
-The package is optimized for directional lighting with emphasis on "usable light in application."
-LUXEON HL2X delivers high efficacy and robustness in an industrial standard 3535 package with 3-stripe footprint.
-Proper assembly, handling and thermal management, as outlined in this application brief, ensures high optical output and long lumen maintenance for LUXEON HL2X emitters.
+This application brief addresses the recommended assembly and handling guidelines for LUXEON HL2X-V emitters.
+LUXEON HL2X-V is a high-power domed emitter designed specifically for industrial applications like streetlights and high bay luminaires.
+The package is designed to deliver superior output, efficacy, color stability and longevity regardless of application or environment.
+LUXEON HL2X utilizes an industry standard 3535 package with 3-stripe footprint.
+This compatibility allows for efficient and simpler conversion to the better performing LUXEON HL2X from any other similar platform.